-The starting salary for a teacher in England and Wales is £24,373, which is very competitive for an entry level role.
-This goes all the way up to £62,735 for leading practitioners, and as high as £114,060 if you become a headteacher, so the opportunities for career progression are great too.
+The minimum starting salary for a teacher in England and Wales is £25,714, which is very competitive for an entry level role, and on average, established teachers earn more than this.
+This can go all the way up to £64,461 for leading practitioners, and as high as £117,197 if you become a headteacher, so the opportunities for career progression are great too.
 Salaries are linked to performance rather than length of service, which means that if you are willing to work hard, your earnings can rise pretty quickly.

 "There are a vast number of opportunities available within the area of teaching and learning and the PCET course encourages the development of learner skills, attitudes and behaviours in preparation for employment in this sector."

 If that wasn’t enough, there are a range of teacher training bursaries and grants available.
 Bursaries and scholarships are available for computing, maths, science (including biology, chemistry, or physics), SEND or English pre-service (pre-employment) Further Education (FE) teacher training.
 There are also grants available for English, maths or SEND in-service (employed) FE teacher training.
 You can find more details on eligibility on the Get Into Teaching website.

 This is non-repayable funding designed to attract high-quality graduates into certain subjects, which is a fantastic opportunity to tailor your teaching into a specialism, while getting a welcome financial injection to kick-start your career.

 There are a wide range of teacher training courses available, depending on what area you’d like to get into, and many are eligible for the above funding.
 One such course here at Sunderland is our PGCE in Post Compulsory Education and Training (PCET), which is a professional teacher education course that will qualify you to teach in the post-compulsory education and training sector.